Department of Architecture

 The Department of Architecture in Portland focuses on the influence of urban design and planning on building design.
 The program builds on more than thirty years of teaching in the city, using Portland as a living laboratory for urban architecture.
 Students learn to design buildings as an integral part of the constructed and natural environmental systems that shape cities.

-The program is primarily a graduate program that is also available to advanced undergraduate students.
+The Portland program is primarily a graduate program that is also available to advanced undergraduate students.
 Our courses address architectural and urban design theory and history, building technology and sustainable design, digital design communication, and professional practice.
 We give our students the tools, approaches, and connections to build successful careers.
 Students in the UO Department of Architecture in Portland actively engage with the city.
 Their creative design practice and research takes advantage of and contributes to Portland’s reputation as a unique urban center, a leader in green building, and a nexus of interdisciplinary creativity.
 We foster a supportive, yet rigorous, intellectual community, maintaining our student–centered program through a noncompetitive, individualized approach to learning.

 To apply, visit the Department of Architecture website.
-Prospective students are invited to participate in the Department of Architecture Open House events to learn more about programs available at each site.
+Prospective students are invited to participate in the Department of Architecture Open House events in Eugene and Portland to learn more about programs available at each site.
 Prospective students are also welcome to visit Portland throughout the year, by scheduling an academic interest appointment.
 Newly admitted graduate students are invited to attend Grad Day in Portland.

 Product designers are the people who create the tools, transportation, computers, clothes, sofas, and sports equipment to fit the needs of people.
 These designers make products more energy–efficient, more ergonomically appropriate, more cost–effective, and more socially responsible.